 Use of the split option disables seek-ordering and overlapped seek processing in the MSCP Controller, which reduces performance, particularly when both logicals of a split physical drive are active.
+If drive type 6 is selected, no splits are available.
+For more information on split codes, see subsection 3.4.2.1.

-4.10.10 Removable Media
+4.10.11 Removable Media

-For type 1 drives, this parameter indicates whether the disk media is fixed or removable.
+This parameter indicates whether the disk media is fixed or removable.
 If you are defining one logical/physical drive, this parameter uses a 1-bit field with valid values of 0 and 1, where 0 indicates fixed media and 1 indicates removable media.